GenesisFR/HowToBecomeGoodAtShooters/README.md

 - the Cool Skills directive doesn't affect deployed skills
 - the crossbow can one shot Razorback's grates in the Dark Hours raid
 - the EMP grenade has a fixed ~11s duration, regardless of skill tiers or attributes (TODO: check if status effects can increase its duration)
-- the flamethrower's stream bypasses warhounds' health, it's not efficient on higher difficulties though as it requires burning a lot of fuel to kill a single warhound
 - the golden bullet also refreshes all your skill charges
 - the Survivalist medkit acts as a sphere so you can heal people above/below you
 - the weak points on dead mobs can be destroyed
-- when medkitting with the fragile armor directive, use Perfectly Efficient
+- when medkitting with the No Regen/Hard To Earn/Fragile Armor directives, use Perfectly Efficient to save medkits
 - when your health is depleted, you have a 1-2s buffer (not in PVP) to take cover before going down, it's disabled until you're back to full health, which takes around 30s without taking damage
 - you can donate resources from the Projects tab on your map
 - you can instantly decon all items marked for junk if you hold TAB while moving the mouse or press SHIFT + TAB